VenusProtocol/venus-protocol-documentation/governance/bravo.md

 ## Introduction

-Venus Governance V4 updates on-chain governance with several new features including variable proposal routes and fine grained pause control.
+Venus Governance latest on-chain governance includes several new features including variable proposal routes and fine grained pause control.
 Variable routes for proposals allows for governance paramaters such as voting threshold and timelocks to be customized based on the risk level and impact of the proposal.
 Added granularity to the pause control mechanism allows governance to pause individual actions on specific markets, which reduces impact on the protocol as a whole.
 This is particularly useful when applied to isolated lending.

 {% hint style="info" %}
-The goal of **Governance V4** is to increase governance efficiency, while mitigating and eliminating malicious or erroneous proposals.
+The goal of **Governance** is to increase governance efficiency, while mitigating and eliminating malicious or erroneous proposals.
 {% endhint %}

 ## Details